 Proverbs 14:16 “The wise are cautious and avoid danger; fools plunge ahead with reckless confidence.”

 - 14. Learn to be content with what you have: Money and things do not make you happy.
 Learn to live the simple life.
 Be content with what you have.
-This alone can go a long way to break the debt cycle.
+This alone can go a long way to breaking the debt cycle.
 Do you really need a brand new car on finance?
 Do you really need to add to your financial strain by upgrading your property?
-Rather save up the spare money, so that you can live stress free.
+Rather save up the spare money, so that you can live stress-free.

 Philippians 4:12-13 “ I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through Christ who gives me strength.”

 - 15. Review your expenses: Why don’t you take a look at what you are paying for the regular items in your budget?
 Maybe you can review your insurance premiums or bond loan rates.
 Maybe you can consider downgrading the car you drive, or reviewing certain lifestyle expenses in order to reduce your monthly expenses.
 You may just be able to get a better deal than you lead to a reduction in your expenses.
 Maybe you can cut back on your electricity or water consumption, which will lower your expenses.
 These extra savings in your budget can be used to tackle your debt.